 Now is the time to check out the higher elevations of Anza-Borrego for wildflowers!
-4/1/16 Update.
-Park Volunteer Sam Webb took these "Before" and "After" photos that show how responsive ocotillos are to moisture in the soil.
-Photos by Park Volunteer Sam Webb
+5/2/16 Update.

-The Visitor Center is a great place to start your visit--there are still some things blooming, and we can arm you with maps to the best places to explore!
+The Visitor Center is a great place to start your visit--we have excellent films showing in our theater, and we can arm you with maps to the best places to explore!